zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 ## DropDown
 The AMD dropdown has all the features of the old dropdowns.
-You can now turn on filtering or add grouping to a multiselect dropdown where previously adding a featuring might mean porting your code to a differen control (or wasn't possible depending on combination of features you were looking for).
+You can now turn on filtering or add grouping to a multiselect dropdown where previously adding a featuring might mean porting your code to a different control (or wasn't possible depending on combination of features you were looking for).

 The AMD dropdown supports: